EBSmash/Project-Bepitone-Client/README.md

 ### Febuary 1 2023: BEP
 Bep is complete, now dan needs to make fingerfucker.

+### February 3 2023: bep^2
+Bep is hella fixed fingerfucker is shloinked

 # The speech
 I have a bep!